What does it mean to major in music?

 Ensembles include: bands (Marching Band, Wind Ensemble, Symphonic Band, Concert Band), choirs (Ole Miss Concert Singers, Men’s and Women’s Glees, Chamber Singers), Opera Theatre, University Orchestra, Jazz Ensembles, African Drum and Dance Ensemble, Percussion Ensemble, Steel Drum Band, Salsa Band, and Chamber Ensembles.

-The Music Building houses classrooms, state-of-the art rehearsal and practice facilities, and the newly renovated David H. Nutt Auditorium (a 395-seat recital hall).
-Other campus facilities used by our students include: the Gertrude C. Ford Center for the Performing Arts (a 1,300-seat theatre/concert hall), Meek Auditorium (a 150-seat performance space for theatre and opera); Fulton Chapel (a 650-seat concert hall) and Paris-Yates Chapel (seating 250, and the home of the university’s 32-rank, 1642-pipe organ built by Karl Wilhelm).
+The Music Building houses classrooms, state-of-the art rehearsal and practice facilities, and a 395-seat recital hall, the David H. Nutt Auditorium.
+Other campus facilities used by our students include: the Gertrude C. Ford Center for the Performing Arts (a 1,300-seat theatre/concert hall), Fulton Chapel (a 650-seat concert hall) and Paris-Yates Chapel (seating 250, and the home of the university’s 32-rank, 1642-pipe organ built by Karl Wilhelm).

 “I have always been fascinated by Berio’s practice of taking an existing musical work and using it as a point of departure for the creation of an entirely new composition.
 What I find so compelling is the extent to which these newly fashioned pieces offer a kind of musical commentary on the unrealized potential of the original material.”